Deploy to the Decentralized Web with IPFS

 00:59:44 - Ben Myers

 We have a good friend of both of us, Michael Chan, in the chat putting it very succinctly, which is, "Yeet my data into space."
 With that, we are unfortunately coming up on out of time.
 I want to wrap this up with: what do you think web developers, especially those of us like myself who would consider ourselves squarely Web2, should keep our eyes on going forward?
-I'm not interested in cryptocurrency, NFT, that's just not my purview.
+I'm not interested in cryptocurrency or NFTs; that's just not my purview.
 What should people be keeping their eyes on in terms of this kind of work?

 01:00:30 - Anthony Campolo